Blond Cheat

-The film was known as The Muddled Deal.

 Plot

-Michael Ashburn (Derrick De Marney) is the chief assistant to Rufus Trent (Cecil Kellaway), a wealthy London loan broker.
+Michael Ashburn is the chief assistant to Rufus Trent, a wealthy London loan broker.
 Michael is socially prominent, but works for a living.
-He is engaged to Trent's daughter, Roberta (Lilian Bond).
-The match had been engineered primarily by the socially-ambitious Mrs. Trent (Cecil Cunningham).
+He is engaged to Trent's daughter, Roberta.
+The match had been engineered primarily by the socially-ambitious Mrs. Trent.

-As Michael is closing the shop late one afternoon, a man named Douglas (Olaf Hytten) takes out a large loan, using earrings worn by his niece, Julie (Joan Fontaine), as a deposit.
+As Michael is closing the shop late one afternoon, a man named Douglas takes out a large loan, using earrings worn by his niece, Julie, as a deposit.
 He scurries right off with the money but, to his dismay, Michael finds that the earrings are fastened to Julie's ears and cannot be removed.
 He now has to keep guard of her until Douglas returns with the money.

 Julie wants to go somewhere warm for the night.
 He hails a policeman to have her put in a jail cell so that she's kept somewhere safe, but when the cop arrives, she tricks him into arresting Michael instead.
 She manages to swipe Michael's house key and spends the night at his house.

 The next morning, the butler finds Julie in Michael's bed.
 Michael arrives home with a cold after his night in jail.
 He doesn't realize that Julie's at his house.
 When Roberta arrives, angry, he calms her down, until she discovers Julie in Michael's pajamas and in his bedroom.
 Roberta breaks off her engagement to Michael.

 Julie slips away in the confusion and arrives at a theatrical agency.
 Her "uncle" runs the agency and she quickly removes the earrings as he praises her night's work.
 In reality, Julie is an actress and, with her successful work breaking the engagement between Michael and Roberta, is offered a leading role in a new production.

 Roberta arrives at home and tells her parents that the engagement is off.
 Trent is thrilled.
 It is revealed at this time that Trent hired Douglas's agency to break the engagement.
 At work Michael is being called to the carpet by Trent for loaning money without collateral when Mrs. Trent arrives and fixes everything so that Roberta and Michael are engaged again.
 Trent, upset that the wedding is still on, goes back to Douglas and tells him he won't pay until the engagement is broken for good.